 - Join a professional organization.
 Most provide informative and interactive web sites as well as opportunities to meet face to face.

 - Join or form a networking organization.
 Examples: Rotary, Business Networks (WBN or BNI), Chambers of Commerce, Home Office Support Groups.
-You will find a wide variety of local group on MeetUp.com
+You will find a wide variety of local groups on MeetUp

 - For home operators – get out of the home/office daily – go to the gym, meet someone for coffee, go to the library.